iamdebadipti/use-dark-hook/README.md

 };
 ```

-Add below CSS classes to your stylesheet.
-Feel free to change the colors as per your taste 🤪
+And, you need to add below CSS classes to your stylesheet.
+Of course, feel free to change the colors as per your taste 🤪

 ```css
 :root {